Tax Benefit on Second Home Loan

 Today, the benefit is available for an individual owning two houses.
 Secondly, there should be a loan element, as well.
 The benefits are not available for any new homes that the taxpayer might own.

-Yes, you can avail the IT concessions for houses under construction, but after the construction is complete.
+Yes, you can avail of the IT concessions for houses under construction, but only after the construction is complete.
 These benefits will be available from the financial year following the year of completion.
 You can spread out the interest payments over five years.

 Yes, you can deduct the taxes and other statutory expenses from the rental income when filing the IT returns.